Voter ID Public Awareness Campaign

 Photo ID Incoming…

-The Elections Act (2022) brings changes to the way we vote and who can vote.
-Hence, We have teamed up with the Greater London Authority (GLA) and a diverse coalition of civil society organisations, education institutions and London borough electoral services to deliver an impartial public awareness campaign.
-The campaign aims to inform all eligible Londoners, particularly under-registered and under-represented Londoners of all backgrounds, about these unprecedented changes, most notably the introduction of mandatory photo identification in order to vote.
+Hence, we have teamed up with the Greater London Authority (GLA) and a diverse coalition of 200+ civil society organisations, education institutions and London borough electoral services to deliver an impartial public awareness campaign on the new voting system changes.
+The campaign aims to inform all eligible Londoners, particularly under-registered and under-represented Londoners, about these unprecedented changes, and to make sure every eligible Londoner can continue to access their civic and democratic rights.

 Matteo Bergamini, CEO/ Founder, Shout Out UK: “We are living through one of the most significant changes in how we exercise our democratic right to vote in Britain’s history, which makes Political Literacy and democratic awareness of how you register to vote, and then vote, more important now than ever before!
 This is why Shout Out UK is teaming up with the Greater London Authority to ensure that all Londoners understand the changes coming and to ensure no one, no matter who they are, is excluded from our democracy.”